In August they appear,

 They pay a heavy price

-Lose their place on earth
+lose their place on earth

-in that second of suspension,
+for a second of suspension,

 before plunging back down to the ground.

 In the morning there is nothing left but trash.
-Empty containers, paper wrappers.
-Used then discarded.
+Empty containers.
+Paper wrappers—used then discarded.

 Things that once held a purpose